BillyDM/audioadapter-rs/README.md

 ## Supporting new data structures
-The required trait methods are simple, to make is easy to implement them for new data structures.
+The required trait methods are simple, in order to make is easy to implement them for new data structures.
 The tests of this crate includes a minimal implementation called `VecAdapter`, that is based on a normal vector.